What is a hemorrhagic stroke?

 A hemorrhagic stroke occurs when a blood vessel in the brain bursts and spills blood into or around the brain.
 This may be caused by high blood pressure or aneurysms that can make blood vessels weak enough to burst.

-There are two types of hemorrhagic stroke.
-These are intracerebral and subarachnoid hemorrhagic strokes.
+There are two types of hemorrhagic stroke:

 The classification is based upon the cause of the bleeding and region in which the bleeding begins.
 Treatment differs for each kind of hemorrhagic stroke.